The64thGamer/cheeseepedia/content/z09gheopwaufudyh/content.md

 - #### January

-  - The 31st is listed as First Use Date for the name "Jungle Jim's International Farmers Market". {{< cite 4 >}}
+  - The 31st is listed as First Use Date for the name "Jungle Jim's International Farmers Market".
+[4]

   #### September

   - The second part of the expansion would open on the 11th.
 This additional 68,000 square feet saw a major expansion to the international foods section, along with the bakery, deli, and the addition a cooking school.
 In terms of attractions, this expansion saw a large boat added to the seafood department, on top a band named "Nirobi Trio". consisting of a retrofitted Billy Bob, Fatz, and Cyberamic Chuck E. would preform.
-A Pasqually retrofit named Luigi would be added to the Italy section and the Warblettes added to the pet department. {{< cite 5 >}}
+A Pasqually retrofit named Luigi would be added to the Italy section and the Warblettes added to the pet department.
+[5]

 ### 1997